 What is needed now are calm and cool educated nerves to study the problem and submit advice to:

 - All levels of the government

 Among immediate tasks, there must be some positive intervention (Do no further harm measures) to build confidence in Somali Shilling by making guarantees and availabillty of exchange rates.

 There must be some limits to and issuance of regulations on existing electronic money firms, which are taking over the Somali economy and operations of transactions and finance.

 One would ask why this currency crisis is particularly acute in Puntland, that exists nowhere else in Somalia?

 If you don’t want to call the spade a spade, you would always be beating about the bush.
 This Puntland market crisis is a result of ill-advised Puntland government intervention.
-It has been instigated by the Government demanding taxes at Bosaso Port to be paid fully in US dollars to the resistance of merchants and importers/exporters, also by making further damages by imposing minimum US$1 restrictions in Sahal payment, hurting low-income residents in towns.
+It has been instigated by the Government demanding taxes at Bosaso Port to be paid in higher percentage in US dollars to the resistance of merchants and importers/exporters, also by making further damages by imposing minimum US$1 restrictions in Sahal payment, hurting low-income residents in towns.
 Additionally, by imposing a fixed exchange rate without guaranteed available exchange centers willing to carry out government ruling or orders.

 Now, it looks that merchants and President Deni are in loggerheads in a new economic power struggle with religious, factional underpinnings.

 If not managed carefully, this Puntland situation could develop into political explosion and economic catastrophe.